LakeYS/Dishorde/README.md

 **NOTE: This bot only works with dedicated servers.**

+# How it Works
+This script works by connecting to your server's admin console and monitoring it for chat messages.
+Messages are relayed to and from the server using Discord, allowing for communication between in-game players and Discord users.

 # Commands
 Commands can be sent via DM or in the specified chat channel.